CSIRO-GeoscienceAnalytics/GeoPIXE/README.md

 'geopixe' folder within the 'workspace' tree.
 It will note the absence of a 'geopixe.conf' file, but will then create one for you in your <home>/.geopixe directory.

+It helps to have a working understanding of the Fundamental Parameter approach as used for quantitative analysis in the workflow through GeoPIXE, and some experience with the Demo data.
+See the GeoPIXE Users Guide and the **GeoPIXE Worked Examples PDF** for worked examples with step-by-step tips.
+Both provide examples of the main tasks of fitting spectra to generate the Dynamic Analysis (DA) image projection matrix; using this DA matrix to process full-spectral data to deconvolute elemental components and project separated elemental images; and exploration and processing of the images to first verify their accuracy, including extracting spectra from observed features (region shapes or element-element Associations), and make corrections and then to explore their content.

 ### Opening GeoPIXE using the Eclipse IDLDE environment

 On Windows, the script "**Example Windows IDLDE 88 Python38 GeoPIXE.bat**" can be adapted to launch